26 Secrets Personal Organizers Would Never Tell You for Free

 You could buy all the stuff that’s in there for the price of the annual rental fee—and that doesn’t include the cost of the moving truck and your time.
 Plus I’m sorry, but the items you own are almost never worth as much as you think.
 And even if they are, who cares?
 That’s still not a good excuse to hold onto things you don’t use.
 See what professional organizers would never buy.

 My favorite tip for a roomier kitchen…

 …is to adjust cabinet shelves; it can create a lot more space.
 Also, get that popcorn machine, bread machine and the other huge appliances off your counter.
 If you don’t use it every week, store it in the attic or basement and get it out only when you need it.
 And do you really need all those plastic containers?
 Most people have cabinets full of them, but they only ever use a few.
 Figure out which ones you really use and donate the rest.
-Learn what other 18 subtle organizing mistakes make your kitchen look sloppy.
+Learn what other kitchen organization ideas you should know.

 Here’s my favorite little kitchen tip: